marxjohnson/bfwl/_posts/2010-10-02-guruplug-part-3.md

   <a href="http://www.flickr.com/photos/52817101@N05/5047678260/" title="transmission by marxjohnson00, on Flickr"><img src="http://farm5.static.flickr.com/4111/5047678260_66aa3696ab.jpg" width="500" height="354" alt="transmission" /></a>

   <h2>UPnP Server</h2>
-  My plan was to share media from the 'Plug's external hard drive to other machines on my network (particularly my Wii, running <a href="http://farter.users.sourceforge.net/geexboxforwii/">GeeXboX</a>).
-I installed <a href="http://mediatomb.cc/">MediaTomb</a> from APT and set it up to share the files, but when testing with <a href="http://xbmc.org/">XMBC</a> on another machine, I couldn't find them.
+  My plan was to share media from the 'Plug's external hard drive to other machines on my network (particularly my Wii, running <a href="https://wiibrew.org/wiki/GeeXboX">GeeXboX</a>).
+I installed MediaTomb from APT and set it up to share the files, but when testing with <a href="http://xbmc.org/">XMBC</a> on another machine, I couldn't find them.
 Unfortunately, there seems to be very little in the way of troubleshooting documentation or other readily-available clients to test with, so I don't know if I'd mis-configured MediaTomb or XMBC, or my network.
   In the end, I decided to switch to using Samba.

   <h2>Samba</h2>